Tufts in Tübingen

 Internships

 Non-credit internships are available on a limited basis.
-Internships may be possible in schools (teaching English), the university clinic, government, cultural organizations, and businesses.
+Potential internship placements include schools (teaching English), the university clinic, government, cultural organizations, and businesses.

 Orientation

-Upon your arrival, you will participate in two-day orientation program that will cover university policies and procedures (including safety and security measures), German culture and society, and student life at a German university.
-After the program orientation, all students participate in either the Deutsch Kompakt or the START Kurs.
-These courses support previous language training and also offer an introduction to the German university system.
+Upon arrival, students participate in a three-day orientation program that covers university policies and procedures, safety and security measures, German culture and society, and student life at a German university.
+After the program orientation, all students participate in either the Deutsch Kompakt or the START Kurs (see Academics section for details).
+These courses support previous language training and offer an introduction to the German university system.

 Two study trips will be organized, one during the fall semester and one in the spring semester.
 Additionally, cultural activities and excursions into the surrounding area are organized throughout the semester.